Torbanlea: History

 The name Torbanlea is believed to have been suggested by mining manager, James Robertson, after Torbane Hill in Scotland.

+Coal was found in the area in the 1860s, but initial mining efforts were unsuccessful in locating a major seam.
+In August 1884, the Torbanlea Colliery Company began to mine a profitable deep coal seam.

+James Robertson purchased 700 acres of pastoral land in 1876, and named the property Torbanlea.

+In 1883, the railway line from Maryborough to the Burrum River opened, and was known as the Burrum line, enabling coal from mines on the south side of the Burrum River to be transported to Maryborough.
+The former Torbanlea railway station was near the intersection of Burgowan Street and Dundabarra Street in the town centre (25.3472°S 152.5980°E) in the town centre.

 Torbanlea State School opened on 26 September 1887.

 Torbanlea Primitive Methodist Church opened on Sunday 22 March 1891 by Reverend John Prowse.
 Prior to this Reverend E. Knight held services in Torbanlea under a tree and in the Reading Room hall.
+Andrew Fisher was a Sunday School teacher in those early years.
 With the amalgamation of the Methodist denominations circa 1900, the church became the Torbanlea Methodist Church.
 With the amalgamation of the Methodist Church into the Uniting Church in Australia in 1977, it became the Torbanlea Uniting Church.
 The church is now closed and the congregation amalgamated with the Howard Uniting Church.
-The church was sold into private ownership in November 2015 for $80,000.
-As at August 2020, the church building at 12 Gympie Street (25.34642°S 152.59456°E) is still extant.
+The church building was sold into private ownership in November 2015 for $80,000.
+As at June 2024, the church building at 12 Gympie Street (25.34642°S 152.59456°E) is still extant.

 St Stephen's Anglican Church opened circa 1896.
 It closed circa 1988.
 It was at 10 Crawford Street (25.3472°S 152.5957°E).
 It was sold into private ownership in September 1989 for $25,000.
 As at August 2020, the church building is still extant, but modified to become a private residence.

 An accident at a nearby colliery killed five workers in 1900.

 In May 1984, the Bruce Highway bypass was opened.
 Previously the highway had run through the town on Robertson Street.
-Neighbouring Howard was also bypassed as part of same project.
+Howard was also bypassed as part of same project.